Skulduggery Pleasant: Resurrection: Synopsis

 The book takes place a five years after The Dying of the Light.
-It introduces Omen Darkly, a younger main character included to make the series a little closer to a children's series, as Valkyrie Cain is aged 24 at this point in the series.
+In addition to continuing the story of the now 24-year-old Valkyrie Cain, the novel introduces Omen Darkly, a younger main character (included at Landy's publisher's request to make the series a little closer to a children's series) whose subplot storylines over the following six books satirises the Harry Potter series by J. K. Rowling, as Omen (inspired by Ron Weasley) stands aside while his "Chosen One" brother Auger (inspired by Harry Potter) has a series of misadventures with his friends, which include Omen's best friend Never (inspired by Hermione Granger).

 Temper Fray is an agent who works for Skulduggery Pleasant who, having gone undercover to spy on the anti-sanctuary, a group of sorcerers who want to initiate war between mortals and sorcerers.
 He is captured by agents of the Anti-sanctuary, including Lethe, Azzedine Smoke, Memphis, Razzia, Cadaverous Gant and Destrier.

 Skulduggery Pleasant then, once Temper is missing re-enlists Valkyrie Cain, who is staying at Grimwood House, her Uncle Gordon's former home.

 Sebastian Tao then thinks to himself in Roarhaven that he needs to bring Darquesse back.

 Valkyrie and Skulduggery then travel to Roarhaven, the magical city, where Corporal Yonder attempts to prevent their access to the High Sanctuary, before Seargent Larrup overrides Yonder and grants them access.

 Reception

 The novel received largely positive reviews.

 The Times gave the audiobook a positive review, saying that the series is "witty and edgy" and enthralling.

 The Irish Times gave the novel a mixed review saying that it is "very much reliant on fans’ knowledge of previous titles" and that while "existing fans will be delighted", Omen Darkly feels "slightly flat" and "the action- and dialogue-heavy scenes leave little room for thoughtful characterisation".

 The Irish Independent gave the novel a positive review saying that the book "sizzles with whip-smart dialogue and dark humour galore" and that they "highly recommend" the book.

+The book currently holds a rating of 4.29 out of 5 on Goodreads with 49% of a total 7,583 ratings being 5 stars.